Step 1: The first step is taking the Hero Quiz

 - Who is BCC as a non-profit organization?
 What makes us stand out from other charities?

 - Who is on the TFC team at BCC?
 Who would be working with you?
 What kind of support would you receive?
 Hint: it’s 24/7/365!

-- A really clear understanding of what the path to become a TFC parent looks like (be it full time or respite care).
+- A really clear understanding of what the path to becoming a TFC parent looks like (be it full-time or respite care).